Luxor Museum

 Ceremonial Axe of Ahmose I

-The Ceremonial axe of king Ahmose I, the founder of the 18th Dynasty.
-Decorated with scenes, the king appears in the form of a sphinx, Nekhbet as a vulture over lily as symbol of Upper Egypt, Wadjet as a cobra over papyrus as symbol of Lower Egypt.
-Finally scene “Heh” the god of eternity holds...
+The ceremonial axe of king Ahmose I, the founder of the 18th Dynasty.
+The axe celebrates the victories of the king.
+It is decorated with scenes of the king appearing in the form of a sphinx, Nekhbet as a vulture over lily as symbol of Upper Egypt, Wadjet as a rearing cobra over papyrus as...

 Golden Flies of Queen Ahhotep I